iJUK3i/blue42setG_0/README.md

 # blue42setG_0
 my 42 experience and work

-if you come across this and you are in the 42 piscine DO NOT USE ANY OF THIS WORK and submit it...
+if you come across this and you are in the 42 piscine DO NOT USE ANY OF THIS WORK...

 it is mostly wrong lol. but it helped me learn and i haven't went back to fix it. this is more to look back